Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-tools/README.md

 ### Version 0.1

--   In-house developed EasyConfig, type /Bundle
+-   In-house developed EasyConfig, type `Bundle`

-    -   lumi-workspaces is currently contained in the EasyConfig itself and copied to a file in the `postinstallcommands` of the EasyConfig.
+    -  `lumi-quota` and `lumi-workspaces` are currently contained in the EasyConfig itself and copied to a file in the `postinstallcommands` of the EasyConfig.

-    -   lumi-allocations is installed from its GitHub repository using the `Tarball` generic EasyBlock, as a component of the Bundle.
+    -   `lumi-allocations` is installed from its GitHub repository using the `Tarball` generic EasyBlock, as a component of the Bundle.